onap/integration-xtesting/security/README.md

 - jdpw_ports: check that there are no internal java ports
 - kube_hunter: security suite to search k8s vulnerabilities (upstream src aquasecurity)
+- versions: check that Java and Python are available only in versions recommended by SECCOM

 ## Usage